AnotherShen/FORS/README.md

 * OzBargain feed for cracking tech deals

 ## Credits
 FORS is essentially a preconfigured [MagicMirror](https://magicmirror.builders/) project utilising some [3rd party modules](https://github.com/MichMich/MagicMirror/wiki/3rd-Party-Modules).
-Planned features will come in the form of new modules.
+Planned features will come in the form of custom modules.